Ordinary Time: Roman Rite

-After Eastertide the Ordinary Time resumes on the Monday after the Solemnity of Pentecost.
+Ordinary Time resumes on the Monday after the Solemnity of Pentecost.
+The two Sundays following Pentecost are the Solemnity of the Most Holy Trinity and the Solemnity of the Most Holy Body and Blood of Christ, which despite being part of Ordinary Time, are not numbered.
 In regional calendars where Whitmonday is a Day of Obligation, Ordinary Time and the use of the liturgical colour Green may begin on the following Tuesday.